Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (a) When violation is crime.
 A violation of any order of protection,

-whether issued in a civil or criminal proceeding, shall be enforced
+whether issued in a civil or criminal proceeding or by a military tribunal, shall be enforced

 criminal court when:

 (1) The respondent commits the crime of violation of